ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 ```

 As mentioned before, I am not a computer expert, and I do not want to spend my time fighting against computing problems...
 So what can we do?
 Googling the error and try by copy/paste the possible solutions, which sometimes is the better solution.
-But here, we are going to install _Bowtie2_ by ourself:
+But here, we are going to install _Bowtie2_ ourselves:

 ```bash
 # Create a folder to contain software and download